isgasho/xs/CODE_OF_MERIT.md

 in the scope of the project.
 This Code of Merit does not take precedence over governing law.

+11a.
+If the algorithms implemented in this project (eg., cryptography) are illegal or prohibited in your local jurisdiction, it is your personal responsibility to consider how, or if, you should attempt to participate in this project.
+Regardless of the status of those persons mentioned in 1. such persons disclaim all liability for others' actions and decisions in this regard.

 12. This Code of Merit governs the technical procedures of the project not the activities outside of it.